anantha243/simple_python_project/README.md

 This Python project stores and displays personal information using various data types, such as strings, integers, floats, booleans, and lists, demonstrating basic variable and data type usage.
 ### 4. Simple Calculator
 This calculator takes the mathematical expression as input like(10+35) and evaluates according to the operator and leaves the output as 45.
+### 5.ATM Management System
+This project is a basic ATM management system implemented in Python.
+It allows users to perform common ATM transactions such as withdrawal, deposit, and balance enquiries.